grumply/purehs.org/tutorials/02-install.md

 $ ./ghc npm run dev:backend
 ```

-This server will warch `shared/` and `backend/` and rebuild and reload the server as necessary when files change.
+This server will watch `shared/` and `backend/` and rebuild and reload the server as necessary when files change.